 Remote functions in Exchange 2019: Unified Messaging

 For some companies, this is not an important problem: As of Exchange Server 2019, Microsoft will no longer continue their Unified Messaging (UM) service.
 In previous versions, the server offered extensive voice mail functions.
 If you don’t want to miss out on these features in the future, you will have to switch to another service.
 Microsoft itself is dropping UM in favor of Skype for Business, which has a similar range of functions.
-Cloud voicemail, which can then be accessed with Skype for Business, is an integral part of Office 365, Microsoft’s SaaS solution.
+Cloud voicemail, which can then be accessed with Skype for Business, is an integral part of Microsoft 365, Microsoft’s SaaS solution.
 Accordingly, companies are to switch to the cloud service.

 If you want to continue using Unified Messaging, you should stick with the 2016 version of Exchange.
 Microsoft still offers extended support until October 2025.